-Jacob Eason is still waiting for his name to be called in the NFL draft.
-So did he make a mistake by leaving UW early?
+Jacob Eason fell in the NFL draft.
+So did the QB make a mistake by leaving UW early?

 ESPN’s Chris Mortensen also said on the air that teams were concerned about Eason’s work ethic.

-Criticism is a staple of the draft process regardless of where a player is projected to go.
+Criticism is a staple of the draft process, regardless of where a player is projected to go.
 But of all the adjectives one can incur, lazy might be the hardest one to shake.

-It’s hard to say what this means for Eason going forward.
-All that’s certain is that he isn’t seen as a franchise-changing quarterback.

-Teams look at that Herculean frame and rocket right arm and apparently think “meh.”
-He might go somewhere in the fourth round Saturday, or he might continue this shocking descent.
+Obviously, we weren’t in the room for those interviews, but it’s clear that NFL teams don’t see Eason as a franchise-changing quarterback.
+They looked at that Herculean frame and rocket right arm and apparently thought “meh.”

 So should he have returned for one more year at Washington?
 Given what we’re seeing now, the answer seems like yes.
-He could have learned more poise, proven himself as a winner and possibly vaulted himself into the first or second round.
+He could have learned more poise, proven himself as a winner and possibly vaulted himself into the first or second round.|

 But the reality is that was never going to happen.
-Eason didn’t want to play at Washington anymore.
+Eason didn’t seem to want to play at Washington anymore.

-The question is — does he really want to play anywhere?
+The question is — how bad does he really want to play anywhere?

+“As soon as this virus calms down, I’m gonna go in there and compete my nuts off,” Eason said Saturday.

+Good quote.
+Eason’s descent had to hurt him emotionally, but maybe it was the best thing that could have happened to him.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: Editor’s note: This column has been updated to reflect news of Jacob Eason getting drafted on Saturday.